 The HCAD is a consolidated form through which you will submit information about yourself to the Health Careers Advisory Committee.
 In many ways, the HCAD resembles the applications you will have to complete for admission to health profession schools.
 Thus, with some revisions, you will be able to re-use much of the information you provide in the HCAD for your actual applications.

 The HCAD is divided into 11 sections, several of which ask for personal contact and biographical information.
-The three major sections that require significant preparation are the Personal Statement, Activities List, and Questionnaire.
+The three major sections that require significant preparation are the Personal Statement, Activities List, and Questionnaire (all of which replicate the AMCAS application to MD programs).
 Below are detailed overviews of these three sections.

 The personal statement gives the Health Careers Advisory Committee insight into the personal qualities that you will bring to your chosen profession.
 Think of it as a warm-up for the personal statement required by AMCAS and other application services.
-The personal statement for medical school admission should be no more than 5,300 characters (including spaces); those applying to other health professions or to osteopathic medical schools should check with the appropriate application service regarding the length of the personal statement.
+The personal statement for MD programs allows for up to 5,300 characters (including spaces); those applying to other health professions or to osteopathic medical schools should check with the appropriate application service regarding the length of the personal statement.

 Whether you are applying to medical school or some other health profession training program, the personal statement is an important piece of qualitative information about you.
 It is therefore important to give it your fullest attention.
 You should plan on devoting significant time to this letter, going through several drafts before you have your final version.
-Share a draft with someone who knows something about writing and/or the health professions and whom you trust to give you honest feedback.
+Share a draft with someone who knows something about writing and/or the health professions and whose honest feedback and judgments you trust.
 If you are having trouble getting started or refining your draft and are a current Brown student, seek help from the Writing Center.
-The Health Careers Advising office keeps a binder with sample essays in University Hall 213 and has several examples on Canvas.
+The Health Careers Advising office keeps a binder with sample essays and has several examples on Canvas.

 Tips for Writing your Personal Statement